Lou Gramm: 1980s

 Foreigner's first eight singles cracked the Billboard Top 20, making them the first band since The Beatles to achieve this milestone.
 Gramm performed vocals on all of Foreigner's hits including "Urgent", "Juke Box Hero", "Break It Up", "Say You Will", and "I Don't Want to Live Without You".
 He co-wrote most of the band's songs, including the hit ballads "Waiting for a Girl Like You", which spent ten weeks at #2 on the 1981/82 American Hot 100, and "I Want to Know What Love Is", which was a number one hit in eight countries.

 Gramm and Jones had a volatile chemistry.
 Gramm wanted the band to remain true to its purer rock origins, favoring music with a solid drum and guitar structure, whereas Jones embraced the 1980s style of synthesizer ballads.
 Gramm has called the 4 album (1981) the high point of his work with Foreigner.
 Foreigner's next album, Agent Provocateur (1984), took three years to release due to the ongoing creative differences between Jones and Gramm.
 The band released Inside Information in 1987.

 Gramm released his first solo album, Ready or Not, in January 1987 to critical acclaim.
 The single "Midnight Blue" reached the top five.

 Also in 1987, Gramm contributed the song "Lost in the Shadows" to the soundtrack for the comedy horror film The Lost Boys.

-A second solo effort, Long Hard Look (October 1989), that included the top ten hit "Just Between You and Me" as well as "True Blue Love", reached the Top 40.
+A second solo effort, Long Hard Look (October 1989), included the top ten hit "Just Between You and Me" as well as "True Blue Love", reached the Top 40.
 The album also included "Hangin' on My Hip", which was featured in the 1990 film Navy SEALs.